 Notes: Water Hemlock is indigenous to the Garden.
 Eloise Butler noted it on Sept.
 12, 1909.
 Martha Crone reported it in bloom on June 24, 1938 and it was still in the Garden at the time of her 1951 census.
 Water Hemlock is found throughout North America except Nunavut, Newfoundland and Labrador.
 There are several varieties recognized and within Minnesota the variety maculata is present and found throughout the state with exception of a few counties in the center of the state.
 The only other species of Cicuta in the state is Cicuta bulbifera, the Bulblet-water Hemlock.

 Toxicity: The green stem and leaves are poisonous and the roots are much more so, concentrating a poison known as 'cicutoxin'.
 Browsing cattle and sheep can easily pull a root from the soil when browsing new green growth.
 A single section of root can kill a cow, hence the old name of Cowbane.
 Children are quite susceptible to the poison and ingestion causes cramps, vomiting and convulsions within 60 minutes, usually results in death in a very short time.
 At a minimum there is damage to the central nervous system of adults.
 The roots has a pleasant aromatic taste, which hides the toxin, and can thus be mistaken from turnips or artichokes.
-C. maculata is considered the most poisonous plant in North America.
+C. maculata is considered the most poisonous plant in North America, hence the variety of names references "bane" and poison, etc.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.